|Library Home >|

 Enabling Excellence at Dacus!

 Relocation of the Pettus Archives to the corner of Charlotte and Cherry Road.
-This exciting change will allow our archives to grow, providing us town and gown collaboration, more exhibit space, and more opportunities to display the archives’ more than six million items.
-The new space will more than double the old, provide the Archives with a classroom and numerous researcher study areas.
+This move was finalized in early 2012, providing us town and gown collaboration, more exhibit space, and more ooportunities to display the archives' more than six million items.
+The new space more than doubled the old and provided the Archives with a classroom and numerous researcher study areas.

 Dacus Repurposing.
-We asked our students what they wanted us to do with this 40+ year old building right now and they told us without equivocation: 24-hour access, groups study rooms, individual study carrels and the newest technologies.
-When fully complete, we’ll add technobooths, touchscreen computers, an information commons, a children’s literature room and much, much more.
+We asked our students what they wanted us to do with this 40+ year old building and they told us without equivocation: 24-hour access, groups study rooms, individual study carrels and the newest technologies.
+In the summer of 2012 we added techno booths, touch screen computers, an information commons, and more on the main floor of Dacus Library.
+We expanded hours to 24-hour access to the main level from 1 PM Sundays to 9 PM Fridays, during the Fall and Spring Semesters.
+We have plans for added improvements on the Upstairs (2nd) and Downstairs (Ground) levels in the near future.

 A New Library Building.
 For Dacus to move from a 20th century library to a 21st century one a new building is needed.
 Our current building is now more than 40 years old.
 The university has placed before the South Carolina legislature one request: funds for a new library building to be located on the west side of campus.
 It is estimated that a new building will cost $50 million.